 - 7mm is generally thought of when you need strong and powerful stabilization along with extra support.
 The 7mm thick sleeves are common for heavy weight lifting, especially squats, and are used for extra support during periods of rehabilitation.

 The Bauerfeind GenuTrain is a high-quality product made from a beautiful knit material.
-Bauerfeinds are designed to relieve pain and swelling from arthritis and provide superb comfort and support for any active lifestyle or sport.
+Bauerfeinds are made to help with arthritis pain and swelling, and they offer great comfort and support for any sport or active lifestyle.

 Fabric style sleeves provide different levels of comfort and support based on the quality of the product you choose.

-And don’t forget that compression means some degree of tightness around your knee.
-So if you choose a size that’s too large you will lose the compression, support, and any other benefits.
+And don’t forget that compression in a compression knee sleeve means some degree of tightness around your knee.
+So if you choose a size that’s too large, you will lose the compression, support, and any other benefits.

 3. Injury Prevention

-Injury prevention is the main function of knee sleeves.
+Injury prevention is one of the main function of knee sleeves.

 Knee braces, on the other hand, are mechanical devices and are designed to protect an injury from more damage and better stabilize the joint.
 But, Sleeves are more than a mechanical device.